Germany women's national football team: Acceptance and popularity

 For most of the 20th century, women's football was a niche sport in Germany and was frowned upon.
-When the DFB appointed Gero Bisanz to coach the newly founded women's national team, he was initially very reluctant about his assignment and feared it would harm his reputation.
-Winning the 1989 European Championship was the team's first international success, but it had little lasting effect on their popularity.
-As a gift for the first European trophy, every player received a tea set, which is often cited as an example of male chauvinism and general lack of interest in the women's national team at that time.
-This attitude within the German Football Association has changed considerably in the last two decades, in particular during the term of Theo Zwanziger as DFB president, an outspoken supporter of women's football.

-Each member of the 2003 Women's World Cup squad received a prearranged bonus of 15,000 euros for winning the tournament; four years later the players received 50,000 euros for their successful title defense.
-In 2009, one million of the 6.7 million DFB members were female.

 The 2003 World Cup title marked the breakthrough for the women's national football team in Germany.
 The final was watched by 10.48 million viewers on German television (a 33.2 percent market share) and the German team was welcomed home by almost 10,000 fans at Frankfurt's city hall.
 Later that year, they were honoured as the 2003 German Sports Team of the Year.
 Nia Künzer's World Cup winning golden goal was voted Germany's 2003 Goal of the Year, the first time the award was won by a female player.
+Each member of the World Cup squad received a prearranged bonus of 15,000 euros for winning the tournament; four years later the players received 50,000 euros for their successful title defense.
 Since 2005, almost all of the women's national football team's matches have been shown live on German television.
+In 2009, one million of the 6.7 million DFB members were female.